-In #metoo era, Kobe and other athletes often get a pass
+In #MeToo era, Kobe and other athletes often get a pass

 “I don’t know if something like that happened now, even with Kobe Bryant, if people would be as forgiving in this current climate,” Turner said.

-But Bryant was a sports celebrity, not a movie or media star, and that reality almost certainly impacts the calculus, regardless of era.
+But Bryant was a sports celebrity, not a movie, television or media star, and that reality almost certainly impacts the calculus, regardless of era.

 “Sometimes, it’s OK to not have a right answer,” Cox said.
 “We’re all very morally righteous with our Twitter fingers.
 The idea of the black-and-whiteness of it all.
 But it’s not that easy.
 We grieve family members who had problematic pasts.
 But with athletes, it seems like we need a neat, tidy story even when it’s not always there.”

-For celebrities who aren’t athletes — don’t play a game every other night, aren’t as frequently accessible for the media and, so, don’t have as many chances to shift the conversation — the story lines aren’t as malleable.
+For celebrities who aren’t athletes — don’t play a game every other night, aren’t as frequently accessible for the media and therefore don’t have as many chances to shift the conversation — the story lines aren’t as malleable.

-The torrent of allegations against movie producer Harvey Weinstein in 2017 marked a turning point in the #metoo era.
+The torrent of allegations against movie producer Harvey Weinstein in 2017 marked a turning point in the #MeToo era.
 Hollywood and, to some extent, Washington, took the brunt of the blame.
-Kevin Spacey, Louis C.K., Al Franken, Matt Lauer, Charlie Rose and Placido Domingo are a small part of a list of more than 250 public figures in entertainment, politics and media who have been accused of wrongdoing since the start of #metoo.
+Bill Cosby, Kevin Spacey, Louis C.K., Al Franken, Matt Lauer, Charlie Rose and Placido Domingo are a small part of a list of more than 250 public figures in entertainment, politics and media who have been accused of wrongdoing since the start of #MeToo.
 The majority have seen their careers either stymied or completely brought to a halt.
 There’s very little doubt over which paragraph in their obituaries will contain details about the lowest moments of their lives.

-And while nobody sheds any tears about that, there’s an argument to be made that, with some exceptions, such as Woody Allen and Donald Trump, the leagues, the law and the public have meted out a different kind of judgement for them than for their brethren in sports.
+And while nobody sheds any tears about that, there’s an argument to be made that, with some exceptions, such as Woody Allen and Donald Trump, the leagues, the law and the public have meted out a different kind of judgment for them than for their brethren in sports.

 Bryant’s case was litigated both in the media and the courtroom.
 But the case never went to trial, and though sponsors cut ties with Bryant in the aftermath, his losses didn’t last long.
 Bryant walked away from his charges — chastened and clearly a changed man.
 He issued an apology through his attorney and later settled a civil case brought by his accuser.